nebez/good-injector/README.md

 * Strict and explicit, meaning no silent fails or unexpected outcome for misconfigurations, no intransparent black magic.
 * Supported scope kinds for type registrations: transient, singleton, instance, and factory functions (singleton/custom).
 * Support for async factory resolutions, when creating a dependency on demand might require I/O
+* Support for instance method invocation and dependency resolution

 ## Usage